-This position will perform diversified secretarial and administrative support for assigned attorneys.
+This position will perform diversified secretarial and administrative support for attorneys.

 - Answers, screens, and places telephone calls.
 Directs calls and assists callers as appropriate.